chef/chef-web-docs/content/chef_system_requirements.md

     title = "System Requirements"
     identifier = "chef_infra/getting_started/chef_system_requirements.md System Requirements"
     parent = "chef_infra/getting_started"
-    weight = 50
+    weight = 30
 +++

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/master/content/chef_system_requirements.md)

 Before installing Chef Infra:

--   Ensure that each machine that will be a node is running a [supported platform](/platforms/)
+-   Ensure that each system you will be managing is running a [supported platform](/platforms/)
 -   Ensure that the machine that will run the Chef Infra Server is sufficiently powerful